NU-MSR/unified_teleop/README.md

 For whichever control device you intend to use (video game controller, SpaceNav, etc.), the joy package for that device will be required.

 Examples:
-1. For video game controllers (e.g. Dualshock 3, Dualshock 4): https://index.ros.org/p/joy/
+1. For video game controllers (e.g. Playstation Dualshock 4): https://index.ros.org/p/joy/
 2. For the SpaceNav controller: https://index.ros.org/p/spacenav/

 ## Key Concepts